mutantmonkey/weesodium/README.md

 WeeSodium is a WeeChat script for encrypting and authenticating messages in an IRC channel with a shared key.

+## Warning
-*DO NOT YET RELY ON THIS SCRIPT FOR STRONG SECURITY!* I hope to better explain how WeeSodium works and the threat models it protects against soon.
+*DO NOT (EVER) RELY ON THIS SCRIPT FOR STRONG SECURITY!* I hope to better explain how WeeSodium works and the threat models it protects against soon.

+Additionally, you should be aware that:

+* IRC is not a secure protocol and has a number of properties that make it next to impossible to rely upon for secure messaging.
+* You must still rely on TLS to protect the underlying connections between clients and the server.
+If you do not, you are leaking any credentials and lots and lots of metadata.
+(Social graph analysis anyone?)
+* WeeSodium is only intended to provide a minimal level of message confidentiality from the IRC server and its operator.
+It is an experiment and any actual security properties are probably just incidental.
+* WeeSodium only encrypts message contents.
+It does not support encrypting the topic or any notices sent to the channel.
+* WeeSodium is not for encrypting PMs.
+Use OTR for this; it provides much stronger security properties and is better audited.

 ## Usage
 1. Drop weesodium.py into ~/.weechat/python/ or wherever you put your Python